 It’s called The American Recall Center.

 The website also features current news of recalls and consumer safety tips.
-News of this type is not often covered in-depth in the usual mainstream media, so the website offers a useful service here.
+News of this type is rarely covered in-depth in the usual mainstream media, so the website offers a useful service here.

 A Word from Dr. Mario Trucillo.

 “Being a caregiver is one of the most important, yet under-appreciated, roles in our world today.
 The caregiver is often the most trusted resource for daily activities for various patients and types of care, which is no small task.

 The American Recall Center recognizes that caregivers need more hours in the day, which can make keeping up with the latest FDA warning and recalls very difficult.”

 “That’s why we’ve set out to build a comprehensive resource for consumer-related healthcare topics, broken down in straightforward terms, so the information you need is easily accessible.